 On May 28, 2010, the Company acquired the capital stock of Mountain News Corporation ("Mountain News"), which owns and operates several websites focused on the ski and snowboarding industry, for total consideration of \$16.5 million.
 The purchase price was allocated to tangible and identifiable intangible assets acquired based on their fair values at the acquisition date.
-The Company allocated the purchase price and recorded \$12.9 million in goodwill, \$1.2 million in indefinite- lived intangible assets, \$2.6 million in fixed assets, \$1.7 million in other intangibles (with a weighted-average amortization period of 6.4 years) and assumed liabilities of \$0.9 million on the date of acquisition.
-The operating results of Mountain News are allocated to the Company's Mountain segment.
+The Company recorded \$12.9 million in goodwill (the majority of which is not deductible for income tax purposes), \$1.2 million in indefinite-lived intangible assets, \$2.6 million in fixed assets, \$1.7 million in other intangibles (with a weightedaverage amortization period of 6.4 years) and assumed liabilities of \$0.9 million on the date of acquisition in conjunction with this acquisition.
+The operating results of Mountain News are reported within the Mountain segment.